-- II.
-Consequences for Violations of the Student Code of Conduct This section provides information regarding the possible consequences for violations of the Palomar College Student Code of Conduct, including incidents of academic dishonesty.
-Disciplinary actions may include:
+Consequences for Violations of the Student Code of Conduct.

+This section provides information regarding the possible consequences and/or sanction for violations of the Palomar College Student Code of Conduct, including incidents of academic dishonesty.
+Disciplinary sanctions may include:

 - A. Warning (verbal and/or written)

 - B. Reprimand

 - C. Removal by the Instructor: Suspension by a District instructor for good cause from class for the day of suspension, and the following class meeting.
 The instructor's decision is final, and may not be appealed.
 Instructors must notify the Office of the Director of Student Affairs when this sanction is utilized so that accurate records can be maintained, and repeat offenders will be identified.
 (California Education Code, Section 76032)

-- D. Probation

-- E. Restitution

-- F. Community Service

-- G. Suspension
+- D. Suspension

-- H. Expulsion
+- E. Expulsion

-- I. Appeals
+- F. Appeals